 The same commitment to quality extends to the rehearsal hall.
 Although Waiting for You was recorded over a couple of days, extensive preparation went into the release.
 ‘There was a lot of rehearsing that went into it.
 All the charts were written — I write all the charts myself — and all the parts had to be worked out.
 It took months.’

 Although Lightfoot has toured and recorded with the same small handful of musicians since the beginning (including bassist John Stockfish and lead guitarists David Rae and Red Shea), he retains a firm grip on creative control.
 ‘A song has to be finished (before going into rehearsal).
-You might have to change here or there in the lyrics, but the song’s format has to be nailed down.’
+You might have to change something here or there in the lyrics, but the song’s format has to be nailed down.’

 Lightfoot is working on three songs in progress.
 None are concert ready.
 ‘The problem is, I don’t like to burden audiences with them.
 I know people like to hear new stuff, but there’s never enough time.’